gilbo/ebb/index.md

 ---

 is a programming language for writing physical simulations.
 Ebb programs are _performance portable_: they can be efficiently executed on both CPUs and GPUs.
-Ebb is embedded in the [Lua](http://www.lua.org) programming language using [Terra](http://terralang.org).
+Ebb is embedded in the [Lua](http://www.lua.org) programming language using [Terra](http://terralang.org), which can itself be embedded in C/C++ programs as a library.

 Ebb code looks like this: